 #4 Dr. Devera’s Way (6/1) – Dropping to this level for the first time, you’ll get a better price because of low level connections than you should.
 He has every chance.

-#8 Jack of Clubs (15/1) – Taking the blinkers off, switching back to dirt and dropping in class, he’s a wildcard that the conductor can see surprising at a big number.
-He hasn’t raced on dirt since last year and those efforts fit right in with this group.
+#8 Jack of Clubs (15/1) – Taking the blinkers off, switching back to dirt and also dropping in class.
+He’s a wildcard that the conductor can see surprising at a big number.
+He hasn’t raced on dirt since last year and those efforts certainly fit right in with this group.

 Other Contenders: 5